MDM as an Enterprise Initiative

 6. Difficulty in System Integration: Many organizations rely on multiple systems and applications to manage different aspects of their operations, such as customer relationship management (CRM) systems, enterprise resource planning (ERP) systems, and supply chain management (SCM) systems.
 Effective MDM is essential for ensuring seamless integration and interoperability between these systems.
 Poor MDM practices can create compatibility issues, data conflicts, and synchronization errors, hindering the organization's ability to leverage technology effectively and achieve its business objectives.

 7. Lack of Data Governance: Data governance refers to the framework of policies, processes, and responsibilities for managing and protecting data assets within an organization.
 Poor MDM often goes hand in hand with a lack of robust data governance practices.
-Without clear roles, responsibilities, and accountability mechanisms in place, master data may be neglected or mismanaged, and undermining trust in the organization's data assets.
+Without clear roles, responsibilities, and accountability mechanisms in place, master data may be neglected or mismanaged, exacerbating data quality issues and undermining trust in the organization's data assets.

 Previous: MDM's Very Clear Mission